 “Examine yourselves, whether ye be in the faith; prove your own selves.
 Know ye not your own selves, how that Jesus Christ is in you, except ye be reprobates?”
 (2 Cor.
-13:5) “For if we would judge ourselves, we should not be judged.”
-(1 Cor.
-11:31)
+13:5).

 Heartwork: Am I A Sex Addict?

-In His matchless grace, God has established four Divine institutions: marriage, the home, government, and the church.
+In His matchless grace, God has established three Divine institutions: marriage and the home, government, and the church.
 When these Divine institutions are protected and honored, there is personal freedom, happiness, and prosperity.
 Unfortunately, each of these institutions is under attack.
 Of particular concern is the attack on marriage, which is designed by God to be the means of procreating the human race through the sacred act of intimacy.
-After God created Adam and Eve, He blessed them and said, “Be fruitful, and multiply, and replenish the earth, and subdue it: and have dominion over the fish of the sea, and over the fowl of the air, and over every living thing that moveth upon the earth.”
-(Gen. 1:28) To ensure the earth would be replenished, God honored the act of intimacy.
-“Marriage is honorable in all, and the bed undefiled.”
-(Heb.
-13:4)
+After God created Adam and Eve, He blessed them and said, “Be fruitful, and multiply, and replenish the earth, and subdue it: and have dominion over the fish of the sea, and over the fowl of the air, and over every living thing that moveth upon the earth” (Gen. 1:28).
+To ensure the earth would be replenished, God honored the act of intimacy.
+“Marriage is honorable in all, and the bed undefiled” (Heb.
+13:4).

 A Wonderful Idea